Be Proactive With a Prenuptial Agreement

 - conditions that make this agreement invalid

 But before you even get to writing all these important clauses, all assets of each spouse have to be accurately disclosed.
 Failure to do so may result in a judge declaring your prenup invalid.
-This happens occasionally for multiple reasons—it’s important to remember that just because you have a prenup, doesn’t mean it will be recognized in court.
+This happens occasionally for multiple reasons—it’s important to remember that just because you have a prenup, that doesn’t mean it will be recognized in court.
 This is a good reason why you need to hire a prenuptial agreement attorney in Maryland.

 It’s Not Just For the Wealthy